 Part 2 of Ontogeny and Phylogeny has several goals: for example, to clean up the terminology surrounding “heterochrony” (changes in developmental rate and timing) and to defend neoteny as an important factor in human evolution. (“Neoteny” is a kind of heterochrony involving delayed somatic development.)
 But perhaps Gould’s main goal in Part 2 is to say when particular kinds of heterochrony will be adaptively beneficial.
 So he observes that “progenesis” (truncated development) will be favored in unstable environments that impose strong selection for rapid maturation and quick generational turnover.
 Likewise, neoteny will be favored in stable environments that permit the fine-tuning of morphological adaptations.
 The case is cogently argued, as far as it goes.
 But Gould goes further, arguing that developmental changes— while arising for immediate adaptive reasons— also have macroevolutionary consequences.
 Most important is the macroevolutionary deployment of progenesis, which gains its power “by presenting to future selective contexts a… mosaic of juvenilized and adult characters in an organism freed from rigid morphological monitoring” (Gould 1988, 10).
 Progenesis thus represents a pathway to major evolutionary innovations because where progenesis is adaptively favored (in unstable environments) selection will not be operating directly on morphology.
 Instead, it will be acting on developmental timing: something that permits the morphological novelties associated with truncated development to escape selective scrutiny.
 (For an illustration of this, see the image in the section “Steven Stanley and the ‘decoupling’ of micro- and macroevolution.”)

 But so what?
 Isn’t this just so much adaptationism, again?
-Yes and no. Yes, the Gould of Ontogeny and Phylogeny remains preoccupied with the adaptive basis of morphology.
+Yes and no. Yes, the Gould of Ontogeny and Phylogeny remained preoccupied with the adaptive basis of morphology.
 But whereas he had earlier conceptualized the relationship between adaptation and natural selection as a simple one (with selection operating directly on morphology to produce adaptive improvement), here the picture is more nuanced.
 Sometimes selection operates directly on morphology to produce adaptive improvement.
-Yet other times, major evolutionary changes will be produced by selection operating on developmental timing, with fortuitous morphological consequences.
-The thing to notice is that if selection and morphological change are sometimes decoupled, then the conceptual link between natural selection and morphological change is dissolved.
-Natural selection will not be directly responsible for all the most important changes in the fossil record.
+But at other times, major evolutionary change will be produced by selection operating on developmental timing, with fortuitous morphological consequences.
+The thing to notice is that if selection and morphological change are sometimes decoupled, then the conceptual link between natural selection and morphological change is severed.
+Natural selection will not be directly responsible for all of the most important changes in the fossil record.
 What had one seemed a truism— that the changes studied by paleontologists should be explained by selection acting on morphology— had been downgraded to a hypothesis.
 With this realization, the road to a strategic non-adaptationism lay open.

 * * *